thematrixdev/home-assistant-clp/README.md

 ## Common problem

 - More than one `clphk` entry will cause issues.
 Avoid multiple entries.
 - Timeouts may occur on slower hardware.
-Increase `timeout` in `configuration.yaml` to mitigate.
+Increase `timeout` value to mitigate.

 ## Debug